nus-cs2103-AY2324S2/ip/docs/README.md

 To get started with Cleo, follow these simple steps:

+1. Ensure you have Java 11 or above installed in your Computer.
-1. Download the latest release from [Cleo Releases](#).
+2. Download the latest cleo.jar from here.
-2. Unzip the downloaded file to your desired location.
-3. Double-click on the `Cleo.jar` file to start the app.
+3. Copy the file to the folder you want to use as the home folder for Cleo.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar naruto.jar command to run the application.
+   A GUI similar to the below should appear in a few seconds.

 ### Features